filippo-tintori/filippo-tintori/README.md

 🔬 Working on something crazy?
 Always.
 Will it work?
 Who knows, but it’s going to be fun finding out!

 💻 I enjoy working with Python, C++, and other languages to solve scientific problems.

----
+> [!TIP]
-"Breaking code and questioning reality—one experiment at a time."
+> "Breaking code and questioning reality—one experiment at a time."
 <!--
 **filippo-tintori/filippo-tintori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.